 These risks often persist until the antidepressant effect of the treatment is present in the patient.

-If the patient is under depressive states and/or suffers from an anxiety disorder, he may sometimes have thoughts that incite him to harm himself or induce him to commit suicide.
+If the patient is in a depressive state and suffers from an anxiety disorder, he may sometimes have thoughts that incite him to harm himself or induce him to commit suicide.

 These behaviors increase when taking antidepressants for the first time since these drugs require a time to start their effects, usually about two weeks, although in some cases, they could take a longer time.

-The patient is more likely to present this type of thoughts when:
+The patient is more likely to present this type of thought when:

-- Previously he has presented this type of thought.
+- Previously he has shown this type of thought.

 - The patient is a young adult under 25 with psychiatric illness who has already been treated with antidepressants.

-As for episodes of mania, it has been reported in some patients who have bipolar disorders that can enter this phase.
+As for episodes of mania, it has been reported that some patients who have bipolar disorders that can enter this phase.

-Which is characterized by the individual has frequent changes of ideas, exaggerated joys, and excessive physical activity.
+Which is characterized by the individual having frequent changes of ideas, exaggerated joys, and excessive physical activity.

 It is essential to consult your doctor in these cases, as it is very likely to change treatment.